near/docs/docs/bos/tutorial/design-system.md

 A fully featured button component that can act as a `<button>` or `<a>` tag.

 :::info DIG.Button properties
-[Click here](https://near.org/#/near/widget/ComponentDetailsPage?src=near/widget/DS.Button&tab=about) for properties and details.
+[Click here](https://near.org/#/near/widget/ComponentDetailsPage?src=near/widget/DIG.Button&tab=about) for properties and details.

 :::

 ### `DIG.Theme`

-This component wraps all of Discovery so you don't need to render it yourself.
+This component wraps all of BOS so you don't need to render it yourself.

 :::tip
 You can use any of the [CSS variables](https://near.org/near/widget/ComponentDetailsPage?src=near/widget/DIG.Theme&tab=source) defined inside `DIG.Theme`.